Skip to Content

 How to Lighten Hair with Chamomile Without Damaging It

 Chamomile is an herbal flower commonly used to reduce insomnia and relieve anxiety.
-The flavonoids in chamomile can lower blood sugar and reduce inflammation.
 But it is also known as a natural alternative for lightening hair color!

 So, is this real or just another DIY natural hair-lightening method that actually doesn’t work?
 If it really works, then what gives chamomile its hair-lightening properties?
 And how to use it to lighten your hair?